All Episodes

 Bamboo sheets, bamboo, the fabric of the future.

-Actually, they're a m they are amazing.
+Actually, they are amazing.

-Can't believe they're from bamboo.
+I can't believe they're from bamboo.

-They're temperature regulating, moisture wicking.
+They're temperature regulating, moisture-wicking.

-If you don't believe it, try them risk-free, a hundred nights sleep trial and a ten-year warranty, upgrade the place you spend the most time, which is your bed, one third of your life at least.
+Upgrade the place you spend the most time, which is your bed, one third of your life at least.

-It begins at cozy earth.com.
+It begins at cozyearth.com.

 Use the code Tucker for 20% off.

-That's cozy earth.com, code Tucker.
+That's cozyearth.com, code Tucker.

 And if you get a post-purchase survey, let them know that you heard about Cozy Earth right here on this show.